Hillside Avenue buses: Q1

-The Q1 begins at Archer Avenue and Sutphin Boulevard, at the Sutphin Boulevard–Archer Avenue–JFK Airport subway station and the Jamaica station for the Long Island Rail Road and AirTrain JFK.
+The Q1 begins at Jamaica Avenue and Sutphin Boulevard, one block away from Sutphin Boulevard–Archer Avenue–JFK Airport subway station and the Jamaica station for the Long Island Rail Road and AirTrain JFK.
 It runs north along Sutphin Boulevard to Hillside Avenue, then proceeds east along Hillside Avenue.
 At adjacent intersections with Springfield Boulevard and Braddock Avenue, the Q1 runs southeast along Braddock Avenue, terminating at 243rd Street and the Cross Island Parkway in Bellerose.
 Immediately south and east, Braddock Avenue merges into Jamaica Avenue/Jericho Turnpike along the border with the Nassau County village of Bellerose.
+During the day, alternate eastbound buses terminate at Springfield Boulevard.